Red-Rapious/sysnum-2023/README.md

 Note that the only parameter of the `RAM` instruction that introduces an edge in the dependency graph of the scheduler is `read_addr`.
 Others are not needed to *compute the value*.

 ### The ROM
-Conversely to the RAM, the ROM is stored as only one block, of predefined size (`2^rom_add_size`, where `rom_add_size` is a constant, hardcoded for now in the simulator).
-The ROM is stored as an array, initialised for now with the arbitrary value of `false` everywhere.
-It cannot be modified during the simulation.
-The `ROM` instruction simply returns a part of this array.
+The ROM is loaded from an external file.
+The default file name is `ROM.txt`, but the `-rom` option allow the user to specify another file.
+The simulator will read the first line of the file, and load it as an array named `rom`. `ROM` instructions will simply read a part of the array.
+You can test the ROM using the `test/rom.net` file.

 ### Bus-wise operations
 Binary operators are implemented between two buses.
 If the two buses are of the same size, the binary operator is applied to each pair of coefficient; otherwise, an error is raised.